searx/searx/docs/dev/reST.rst

 Figures & Images
 ================

+.. sidebar:: Image processing

+   With the directives from :ref:`linuxdoc <linuxdoc:kfigure>` the build process is flexible.
+To get best results in the generated output format, install ImageMagick_ and Graphviz_.

 Searx's sphinx setup includes: :ref:`linuxdoc:kfigure`.
 Scalable here means;
 scalable in sense of the build process.
 Normally in absence of a converter tool, the build process will break.
 From the authors POV it’s annoying to care